-A Minor subject of concentration consists of Science courses taken in one of the following subjects: Chemistry, Computing Science, Mathematics, Physics, Science, Psychology, Statistics, or in one of the subjects or areas in the Faculty of Arts noted below.
-For information about the Minor in Computing Science, see §163.6.6.
+A Minor subject of concentration consists of Science courses taken in one of the following subjects: Chemistry, Computing Science, Mathematics, Physics, Science Psychology, Statistics, or in one of the subjects or areas in the Faculty of Arts noted below.
+For information about the Minor in Computing Science, see §163.6.7.
 A minor area of concentration may be chosen from one of the areas noted above, i.e., Biological Sciences, Physical Sciences, Mathematical Sciences, or Earth Sciences.
 A BSc General-Minor in Business is also available.

 If the Minor subject of concentration chosen is from Arts, the above requirements and any further requirements as specified by the Arts Department must be met.
-(See the Faculty of Arts §§42.1 to 43.30 for specific requirements for minors, by Department.)
-The following Arts subjects may be offered as a minor subject of concentration: Anthropology; Art and Design (including Art, Art History, and Design); Canadian Studies; Central/East European Studies; Chinese; Classics (including Ancient History, Art, Classical Literature in Translation); Comparative Literature; Drama; East Asian Studies; Economics; English; Film Studies; French; Geography; German; Greek and Latin; History, Ancient or Medieval History, and Women's History; Italian; Japanese; Latin American Studies; Linguistics; Music; Native Studies; Philosophy; Political Science; Psychology; Religious Studies.
+(See the Faculty of Arts §§42.1 to 43.31 for specific requirements for minors, by Department.)
+The following Arts subjects may be offered as a minor subject of concentration: Anthropology; Art and Design (including Art, Art History, and Design); Canadian Studies; Central/East European Studies; Chinese; Classics (including Ancient History, Art, Classical Literature in Translation); Comparative Literature; Drama; East Asian Studies; Economics; English; Film Studies; French; Geography; German; Globalization Studies; Greek and Latin; History, Ancient or Medieval History, and Women's History; Italian; Japanese; Latin American Studies; Linguistics; Music; Native Studies; Philosophy; Political Science; Psychology; Religious Studies; Russian; Scandinavian; Sociology; Spanish; Ukrainian; Women's Studies.